 Engraving or cutting acrylic has a wide variety of applications.
-We can make a variety of signs, accessibility and building compliant signs, displays, awards, or (as in the photo below) a back-lit LED annual plaque for a virtual reality league.
+We can engrave awards, make a variety of signs and display components.

-In a commercial world, anodized aluminum is used for all sorts of specification tags (called lamacoids), asset ID tags, ID labels, award and trophy plates, and a variety of other uses where the end product “needs to take a beating”, not rust, and have a long lasting shelf life.
+Anodized aluminum is used for all sorts of specification tags (called lamacoids), asset ID tags, ID labels, award and trophy plates, and a variety of other uses where the end product does not rust, and has a long lasting shelf life.

 Engraving / Etching Glass

 We can personalize glass-based products like corporate awards, drinking glasses such as wine, beer and scotch glasses.
 Some people refer to glass engraving as “etching”, but it means the same thing, it’s just different terminology.